rocket-pool/RPIPs/RPIPs/RPIP-ratifies.md

 ---

 ## Abstract
-This RPIP supports a followup vote ratifying plans to tie up loose ends in the Saturn specification.
+This RPIP supports a follow-up vote ratifying plans to tie up loose ends in the Saturn specification.
 It also provides a platform for community members to raise and discuss any as-yet-unnoticed problems in those plans.

 ## Specification
-- Megapools SHALL use a 2 transaction deposit strategy
+- Megapools SHALL use a 2-transaction deposit strategy
   - This is already how RPIP-59 is written.
 This vote will ratify that decision and make no change to the existing text.
 - RPIP-46 SHALL define `vote_eligible_RPL_in_their_megapool` as `min(1.5*RPL value of megapool bonded_eth, megapool staked rpl)`
   - This results in a small change in text to RPIP-46 (which is currently in the Living state)